A child sits behind a table while feeding something to a rodent through a tube, surrounded by various materials and a book.

 Louie doesn't have the best luck when it comes to nurturing small creatures.
 So when his father brings home a sickly newborn mini donkey, he's determined to save him.
 He names him Winslow.
 Taking care of him helps Louie feel closer to his brother, Gus, who is far, far away in the army.
 Everyone worries that Winslow won't survive, especially Louies quirky new friend, Nora, who has experienced loss of her own.
 But as Louie's bond with Winslow grows, surprising and life-altering events prove that this fragile donkey is stronger than anyone could have imagined.

-A smiling child sits on a brick wall next to a backpack, with three small dragons nearby.
+Book cover for Dragons In A Bag, showing a smiling child siting on a brick wall with three small dragons nearby.

 Dragons in a Bag